 Saint-Pierre Abbey in Moissac

-For almost thousand years religious people have lived in the Abbey of Saint-Pierre in Moissac, whose capitals in the cloister and the main portal are recognized at the UNESCO's World Heritage as part of the pilgrimage to Saint-James of Compostela.
+For almost a thousand years, religious people have lived in the Abbey of Saint-Pierre in Moissac, whose cloister's capitals and church's main portal are recognized by the UNESCO's World Heritage as part of the Pilgrimage to Saint-James of Compostela.

 Video broadcast on the French TV program "Des racines et des ailes"

 Around the end of the 8th century some Benedictines monks settled at the foot of the Quercy's vineyards, close to the confluence of the rivers Tarn and Garonne.
 The abbey Saint-Pierre in Moissac becomes one of the most important seigniories in the South-West of France, especially after its affiliation to Cluny's abbey in the middle of the 11th century.
 Thanks to the resulting increase in wealth, large construction projects were launched including the cloister's capitals and the church's main portal.
 At the time, the abbey was a great intellectual center and the monks contributed to knowledge's transmission through the copy and illustration of manuscripts.
 The abbey's secularization in 1626 confirms a decline which began several centuries before.
 The French Revolution puts an end to the community life and leads to the buildings' sale.
 The church and the cloister are part of the first list of classified buildings established by the French Historical Monuments in 1840 but this couldn't prevent the destruction of the ancient refectory for the railway's construction, which cuts in two the abbey complex.
 Since the 20th century, the town council is progressively buying back the abbey that gave birth to the city.